Rfrixy/Generic-Unity-Object-Pooler/README.md

-# Generic-Unity-Object-Pooler
+# Generic Unity Object Pooler
-An easy to use object-pooler which is efficient and fast.
+An easy to use object-pooler which is efficient and quick to set-up.

 # What is pooling?
 It is computationally expensive to instantiate and destroy objects like bullets that get re-used a lot.